Easy St. Patrick’s Day crafts for kids are here! Lots of rainbow arts and crafts for children of all ages in Preschool Kindergarten and older.

 St. Patrick’s Day crafts are fun!
 It’s the day of leprechauns and rainbows right…what child doesn’t love that??!!
-We have a few fun rainbow crafts ourself and a few from bloggers who wanted to share with all of you as well below.
-Whether you’re a teacher looking for Preschool crafts or a parent looking for something to surprise their little one when they get home there are plenty of crafts to choose from here.
-Let us know which one was your favorite! (originally published 1/14)
+We have a few fun rainbow crafts ourselves and a few from bloggers.
+Whether you’re a teacher looking for Preschool crafts or a parent looking for rainbow birthday party ideas, there are plenty of crafts to choose from here. (originally published 1/14)

 2. Rainbow Snack Cups – This creative post is from sugaraunts.com and features little snack/taste cups that are perfect for little fingers!
 See her entire post here and have a second day of healthy rainbow snacks using this great idea as well.
 There are plenty of great ideas here to keep you busy with rainbows all week long!

-3. Rainbow Cupcakes – Here are some yummy cupcakes with the rainbow theme from kidsactivitiesblogs.com, here are the entire directions on how to create them…..but what a fun and tasty creation!!
+3. Rainbow Cupcakes – Here are some yummy cupcakes with the rainbow theme from kidsactivitiesblogs.com.
+Here are the entire directions on how to create them.
+What a fun and tasty creation!!

 4. Rainbow Mobile – This clever mobile uses tissue paper, glue and paper to create a wonderful decoration to enjoy this time of year.
 Read the full instructions on how to create this rainbow mobile by craftulate.com here……great for the classroom or an at home project!

 5. Craft Stick Rainbows – This great activity incorporates crayons, tongue depressors and a lot of imagination (great for preschool age kids).
 Draw the rainbow, mix them up and it is a puzzle too!
 See the instructions and 11 other rainbow related activities here at teachpreschool.org, her site is incredible!